rackerlabs/docs-developer-blog/_posts/2018-07-24-redefine-tables-online-with-dbms-redefinition.md

    **By key**: Select a primary key or pseudo-primary key to use for the redefinition.
-Pseudo-primary keys are unique keys where all the component columns contain ‘NOT NULL’ constraints.
+Pseudo-primary keys are unique keys where all the component columns contain ``NOT NULL`` constraints.
 For this method, the versions of the tables before and after redefinition should consist of the same primary key columns.
 This is the preferred and default method of redefinition.

    **By rowid:** Use this method if no key is available.
-In this method, a hidden column, named **M_ROW$$**, is added to the post-redefined version of the table.
+In this method, a hidden column, named ``M_ROW$$``, is added to the post-redefined version of the table.
 This column should be dropped or marked as unused after the redefinition is complete.
-If ``COMPATIBLE`` is set to 10.2.0 or higher, the final phase of redefinition automatically sets this column unused.
+If ``COMPATIBLE`` is set to 10.2.0 or higher, the final phase of redefinition automatically sets this column as unused.
 You can then use the ``ALTER TABLE ...
 DROP UNUSED COLUMNS`` statement to drop it.
    You cannot use this method on index-organized tables.